 Cons Of Owning Rental Property

-So let’s say the tenant’s rent is $1400 dollars and the mortgage payment is $1100 dollars which include the taxes and insurance.
-Oh did I forget to mention that you have to get insurance on the rental property.
-Well you do and in some cases it’s not cheap.
-But keeping with the figures above you have a $300 dollar positive cash flow each month.
-Sounds good don’t it, sure it does if everything go as plan.
+So let’s say the tenant’s rent is $1400 dollars and the mortgage payment is $1100 dollars which includes the taxes and insurance.
+Oh did I forget to mention that you have to get insurance on the rental property?
+Well, you do and in some cases, it’s not cheap.
+But keeping with the figures above you would have a $300 dollar positive cash flow each month.
+Sounds good don’t it, sure it does if everything goes as plan.

-Yet your tenant stop paying the rent.
+However, suddenly your tenant stops paying the rent.
 But you still have to pay that $1100 dollar monthly mortgage note to the bank.
 It’s not the bank’s fault that your tenant ran into financial problems.
-So here’s the stressful part because if the tenant don’t pay the rent within (2) months they should be evicted from the home.
+So here’s the stressful part because if the tenant doesn’t pay the rent within (2) months they should be evicted from the home.
 But get this, they get to stay in the rental property while the eviction procedure is taking place in the courts and you still have to pay at least (3) months of mortgage payments with your own money.